boguoporousmedia/HWRS504-2025Fall/README.md

 > **Final Project:** *Only required for students who take the graduate version of the class HWRS 505.*
 >
 > Students will have two options for the final project:
-> - (1) Choose a research topic of interest related to processes in the vadose zone, read 3 to 5 relevant papers, and provide a critical review of their research questions, methodologies, results, and implications.
+> - (1) Choose a journal paper that has a core contribution on a numerical method, understand the advancement of the numerical methods developed in the paper, implement the method and reproduce the key results, and apply the numerical method to some new example problems.
-> - (2) Choose a research problem in your own field of interest and apply the concepts and research tools covered in class to systematically tackle the problem.
+> - (2) Choose a research problem in their own filed of interest and apply the numerical methods they have learned in the course to solve the chosen problem.
 >
 > For either option, you will need to summarize your key findings in a formal report and deliver a presentation in class.
 >
-> **Art of Porous Media Flow**
 >
-> As we will see in this class, the movement of fluids especially those in porous structures is full of beauty and you see it almost every day.
-During the semester, I encourage all of you to pay attention to any porous media flow phenomena in your day-to-day life.
-At the end of the semester, I would like all of you to submit a piece of artwork illustrating at least one interesting aspect of porous media flow.
-It can be a photo or short video you take or other forms of artwork of your choice.
-Whatever you decide to submit, make sure that it is entertaining!

 <h3>7.
 Course Grade:</h3>

 > **Evaluation and Grading for HWRS 405 (Undergraduate)**